ArianYp/DDB/README.md

     --output_dir="textual_inversion_dog"
 ```
 This will produce a learned embedding for the placeholder token (e.g., `<dog>`), which can be used in subsequent diffusion-based sample generation steps.

+## Language Segmentation Model

+Our project expects the `languagesegmentanything` folder containing the language segmentation model.
+You can obtain it by cloning the repository from [This Github repo] (https://github.com/luca-medeiros/lang-segment-anything)